-Choosing between a Master’s in Social Work (MSW) and a Master’s in Psychology (MS) is a significant decision that can shape your career path and professional opportunities.
-The decision between a master’s in social work vs. psychology depends on your interests, career aspirations, and the type of work environment you envision for yourself.
-Both fields offer the chance to make a profound impact on individuals and communities, but they do so in different ways.
+Choosing between a Master’s in Social Work (MSW) and a Master’s in Psychology (MS) is a major decision that shapes your career path, work environment, and professional focus.
+Both fields aim to improve lives, but they approach this mission in different ways.

 Overview of Psychology and Social Work